 Management of funds owned by the Customer.

-Organizing contributions for the establishment, operation or management of companies.
+Contributions for the establishment, operation, or management of companies.

 Selling and buying commercial entities.